SYGong/sygong.github.io/_posts/2018-12-15-zigzag-conversion.md

 ## Variants

 ### Iterate through `s`
 Make a list of strings, one for each row.
-Append each charater in `s` to proper string. [sample1](https://leetcode.com/problems/zigzag-conversion/solution/#approach-1-sort-by-row) [sample2](https://www.geeksforgeeks.org/print-concatenation-of-zig-zag-string-form-in-n-rows/)
+Append each character in `s` to proper string. [sample1](https://leetcode.com/problems/zigzag-conversion/solution/#approach-1-sort-by-row) [sample2](https://www.geeksforgeeks.org/print-concatenation-of-zig-zag-string-form-in-n-rows/)